trygve-lie/rollup-plugin-esm-http-resolver/README.md

 This loader will then resolve the relative imports and request each module from the http server.

-This module will only load ES modules
+This module will only load ES modules.

+### Caching

+In the above example both `modules/module-a.js` and `modules/module-b.js` imports `utils/parse.js`.
+This module will cache the first request to `utils/parse.js` when its resolve in `modules/module-a.js` and when `modules/module-b.js` resolves it, it will be read from cache.

 ## Options